PipeWire/wireplumber/docs/rst/configuration/main.rst

       { name = monitors/alsa.lua, type = script/lua }
     ]

-  * deps: components can be loaded with a dependency on a wireplumber setting.
+  * deps: components can be loaded with a dependency on a wireplumber configuration option.
   * flags: ifexists & nofail flags are supported in this section as well.